regular-life/OS-Assignments/Assignment-2/Ques2/README.md

    - This process uses the `SCHED_FIFO` scheduling policy with default priority.

 ## Compilation and Execution
-The program is compiled using the provided `Makefile`, and the `a.out` executable is generated.
-To execute the program, use the `taskset` command to assign it to a specific CPU core.
+The program is compiled using the provided `Makefile`, and the `a.out` executable is generated. `taskset` has been used to ensure that the program runs only on 1 processor - processor number 3.

 ## Error Handling
 The program includes error handling for various scenarios, such as failed `fork()` operations.
 Error messages are printed to `stderr` in case of errors.